Generative Retrieval via Term Set Generation: Experiments

 \subsection{Settings}

-\textbf{Datasets.} We leverage two popular datasets which are widely used by previous evaluations for auto-regressive search engines.
-One is the NQ320k dataset~\citep{DSI-Tay,SEAL-Bevilacqua} curated from Natural Questions~\citep{NQ-Kwiatkowski}, including 320k training queries and 7830 testing queries.
-Each query is corresponding to a Wikipedia article containing its answer.
-The other one is the MS300k dataset~\citep{Understanding_Differential_search_Index-Chen,Ultron-Zhou} curated from MSMARCO~\citep{MSMARCO-Nguyen}, which contains 320k documents, 360k training queries, and 772 testing queries.
+$\bullet$~~\textbf{Datasets.} We leverage two popular datasets that are widely used by previous works on auto-regressive search engines.
+One is the NQ320K dataset~\cite{DSI-Tay,NCI-Wang}, which is curated from Natural Questions~\cite{NQ-Kwiatkowski}, containing 109k documents, 320k training queries, 7830 testing queries.
+The other one is MS300K dataset~\cite{Ultron-Zhou,sun2023learning_to_tokenize}, which is curated from MSMARCO~\cite{MSMARCO-Nguyen}, containing 320k documents, 360k training queries, and 772 testing queries.
+To investigate the performance of TSGen when scaled to a larger corpus, we also leverage the MSMARCO Passage dataset, which contains 8.8M passages, 500k training queries, and 6980 testing queries.

-\textbf{Metrics.} Two evaluation metrics are introduced to measure the retrieval quality at the top-$K$ cut-off: MRR@K and Recall@K, which focus on the perspective of ranking and recall, respectively.
+$\bullet$~~\textbf{Metrics.} We measure the retrieval quality at the top-K cut-off by MRR@K (M@K) and Recall@K (R@K), which focus on the perspective of ranking and recall, respectively.

-\textbf{Implementations.} Some critical facts about the implementations are presented as follows. \textit{Backbone LM}.
-We leverage T5~\citep{T5-Raffel} as our backbone, which is consistent with the majority of previous works ~\citep{Understanding_Differential_search_Index-Chen,DSI++-Mehta,NCI-Wang}.
-T5 (base) is the default option, yet T5 (large) is also explored. \textit{Term Granularity}.
+$\bullet$~~\textbf{Implementations.} We leverage T5-base~\cite{T5-Raffel} as our backbone.
+We select $N=12$ terms on NQ320K and MS300K, and $N=16$ terms on MSMARCO Passage.
 We treat each single word, separated by space, as one term.
-Since a term may contain multiple tokens, we append a ``,'' to the last token, which indicates the termination of term.
-(The same treatment can be applied to handle other granularities, e.g., n-grams.) \textit{Data Augmentation}.
-Following the previous works~\citep{NCI-Wang,DSI++-Mehta,Ultron-Zhou}, we leverage DocT5~\citep{DocT5Query-Cheriton} to generate pseudo training queries. \textit{Beam Size}.
-The beam size is 100 throughout the experiments, which is also same as previous works.
-We've uploaded our implementations to an anonymous repo \footnote{ \url{https://github.com/namespace-Pt/Adon/tree/AutoTSG}} for the reference of more details.
+The term usually contains a single token.
+Sometimes it contains multiple tokens.
+We append a ``,'' to the last token, which indicates the termination of the term.
+We can apply this mechanism to other granularities such as n-grams, i.e. a set of n-grams can be used as the DocID.
+We leave it to future work.
+Following the existing works~\cite{NCI-Wang,Ultron-Zhou}, we leverage fine-tuned DocT5~\cite{DocT5Query-Cheriton} to generate synthetic training queries.
+For each document, we use $10$ synthetic queries on NQ320K and $3$ synthetic queries on MS300K.
+When generation, the beam size $B$ is set to 100 throughout the experiments, which is also the same as in previous works.
+As for iterative optimization, we perform 2 iterations by default, and we sample the favorable permutation with a temperature $u=3$.
+We've uploaded our implementations to \url{https://github.com/namespace-Pt/TSGen}.